ivamiha/Laplacian/README.md

 Note: Gray-Scott solver-relevant development is undertaken in the `Gray-Scott-3D` repository.

-**Tasks currently in progress**\
+**Tasks currently in progress**

-literature research on data-level parallelism\
+* literature research on data-level parallelism
-literature research on performance benchmark\
+* literature research on performance benchmark
-optimization of spatial indexing kernel with ISPC.
+* optimization of spatial indexing kernel with ISPC